Sheepolution/how-to-love/book/chapter4.md

 ___

 ## Summary
 LÖVE is a tool that makes it easier for us to make games.
 LÖVE uses a programming language called Lua.
 Everything starting with `love.` is part of the LÖVE framework.
 The wiki tells us everything we need to know about how to use LÖVE.
-All the